-- Consider granting adjustments and exceptions to the coastal stream buffer standards in policy C-BIO-24 in certain limited circumstances for projects that are undertaken in the least environmentally damaging manner.
-An adjustment or exception may be granted in any of the following circumstances: A Coastal Permit that requires a buffer adjustment may only be considered if it conforms with zoning, and: - a.
+- 1. Consider granting adjustments and exceptions to the coastal stream buffer standards in policy C-BIO-24 in certain limited circumstances for projects that are undertaken in the least environmentally damaging manner.
+An adjustment or exception may be granted in any of the following circumstances Buffer adjustments may be considered for coastal permits if the following criteria are met: - a.
 It is proposed on a legal lot of record located entirely within the buffer; or - b.
 It is demonstrated that permitted development cannot be feasibly accommodated entirely outside the required buffer; or - c.
-It is demonstrated that the permitted development outside the buffer would have greater impact on the stream or riparian ESHA and the continuance of its habitat than development within the buffer. - 2.
-A buffer adjustment may be granted only if supported by the findings of a site assessment which demonstrate that the adjusted buffer, in combination with incorporated siting, design or other mitigation measures, will prevent impacts that significantly degrade the stream or riparian vegetation, and will be compatible with the continuance of the stream/riparian ESHA.
-1. The County determines that the applicant has demonstrated that a 100/50 foot buffer (see Policy C-BIO-24(3)) is unnecessary to protect the resource because any disruption of the habitat value of the resource is avoided by the project and specific proposed protective measures are incorporated into the project.
+It is demonstrated that the permitted development outside the buffer would have greater impact on the stream or riparian ESHA and the continuance of its habitat than development within the buffer. - A buffer adjustment may be granted only if supported by the findings of a site assessment which demonstrate that the adjusted buffer, in combination with incorporated siting, design or other mitigation measures, will prevent impacts that significantly degrade the stream or riparian vegetation, and will be compatible with the continuance of the stream/riparian ESHA.
+1. The County determines that the applicant has demonstrated that a 100/50-foot buffer (see Policy C-BIO-24(3)) is unnecessary to protect the resource because any disruption of the habitat value of the resource is avoided by the project and specific proposed protective measures are incorporated into the project.
 An adjustment to the stream buffer may be granted only where: